joexu22/llama2-finetune/Memo.md

 ## My Proposal

-To build an LLaMA intern...

----

-for some long-term predictive insight

-using this insight, i will be able to write a better memo

-Startup is a business that is designed to grow fast
+I propose that we build and LLaMA intern... in training the intern, a patient approach is necessary.
+We need to imbue our own domain expertise into the intern.
+A gentle touch... green thumbs... a patient approach... as we wait for the intern to grow into a full fledged LLaMA.

+In building a company we must constantly ask, "How does our company flourish in the age of AI"

 We as a startup must put AI first in designing our company...

 operating architecture, and building the right skills, capabilities, and culture to drive an increasingly digital operating model

-How does our company flourish in the age of AI?

 no field will remain untouched by AI